-Teledoc Virtual Visits are in network and require no separate account registration or apps to download.
-Just log in the myuhc.com/virtualvisits and complete a brief health profile before your first visit.
-Doctor on Demand and Amwell are also still in-network Virtual Visit providers, but you need to set up an account or download an app.
-You do not have to be enrolled in a medical plan to use Virtual Visits, but if you are enrolled in the PPO plan or HDP, your visit will coordinate with your insurance.
+- 1. Log in at myuhc.com/virtualvisits or download the UnitedHealthcare app. - 2.
+Complete a brief health profile in minutes. - 3.
+Start a Virtual Visit with just one click.

+You do not have to be enrolled in a medical plan to use Virtual Visits, but if you are enrolled in the PPO or HDP, your visit will coordinate with your insurance.